 How is a baby's growth measured in pregnancy?

-The measurement should be within 3cm of the number of weeks you are pregnant.
-When you're 30 weeks pregnant, for example, your measurement should be somewhere between 27cm and 33cm.
-This will vary depending on your height and weight in early pregnancy, how many children you’ve had and your ethnicity.
+The measurement should be within 2cm of the number of weeks you are pregnant.
+For example, when you're 30 weeks pregnant, your measurement should be somewhere between 28cm and 32cm.
+This will depend on:

 How can the midwife or doctor tell if the baby is not growing?

-Your baby’s growth is recorded in your notes either as a measurement or plotted on a chart through your pregnancy.
+Your baby’s growth is written in your antenatal notes either as a measurement (written down as fundal height’ (FH) or symphysis-fundal height (SFH)) or plotted on a chart through your pregnancy.
 This chart can show the midwives if there is a steady incline, no growth or decline in the growth.